tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

 ---
-title: financial statement analysis
+title: Financial Statement Analysis A Practitioner Guide by Martin S. Fridson
 date: "2022-02-15T22:12:03.284Z"
-description: "financial statement analysis"
+description: "Financial Statement Analysis A Practitioner Guide by Martin S. Fridson"
 tags: ["investing", "valueinvesting"]
 ---

 # interpretation of financial statements
 - [interpretation of financial statements by Benjamin Graham and Warren Buffett](/interpretation-of-financial-statements/)

 - tracking how the money flows through a business is like watching a plumber determine where the leak is in a house.
-He starts at the source, where the water enters the main valve into the house (the net income), and he ends at the sink (the growing/decreasing equity and/or dividend).
-A well-managed profitable business will show a strong flow of cash through the plumbing of the accounts.
+He starts at the source, where the water enters the main valve into the house (the net income), and ends at the sink (the growing/decreasing equity and/or dividend).
+A well-managed, profitable business will show a strong cash flow through the accounts' plumbing.
 - the accounting system is based on double entries.
 For every debit, there must be a credit.
 - **cash-based accounting**
   - transaction is recorded only when cash is physically or digitally received into the bank account, not when the service or product is provided or received.
-  - this might be alright for "mom and pop"-style businesses, accounting laws do not allow for larger companies to conduct cash-based accounting.
-The reason for this is because it represents a low and delayed way of tracking revenues and expenses.
+  - this might be alright for "mom and pop"-style businesses.
+Accounting laws do not allow larger companies to conduct cash-based accounting.
+This is because it represents a low and delayed way of tracking revenues and expenses.
 - **accrual accounting**
   - accrual accounting simply states that expenditures must be recorded when incurred and not when paid.
-Similarly, revenue must recorded when there is an outflow of services or goods, not when the payment is realized.
+Similarly, revenue must be recorded when services or goods outflow, not when the payment is realized.
   - publicly traded companies are based on accrual accounting.
-  - although accrual accounting might count funds that haven't actually been paid, it provides a clearer and realistic picture of the company's performance - especially for stock investors.
-A great way to account for any inconsistencies caused from accrual accounting is by thoroughly understanding the cash flow statement.
+  - although accrual accounting might count funds that haven't been paid, it provides a more precise and realistic picture of the company's performance - especially for stock investors.
+A great way to account for any inconsistencies caused by accrual accounting is by thoroughly understanding the cash flow statement.

 # Income statement analysis
 - [income statement analysis](https://www.oldschoolvalue.com/stock-valuation/income-statement-analysis-walkthrough/)